 The story's canine protagonist, Buck, takes a journey from a mundane – but socially acceptable – life of domesticity to ascendancy over the limitations of human (and canine) morality in the kill-or-be-killed wild of the Klondike Gold Rush.

-While many of the things that the protagonist pooch of The Call of the Wild experiences are based on some of the philosophies London was grappling with at the time he was writing, Buck himself was based on a real dog.
+While many of Buck's experiences are based on some of the philosophies with which London was grappling while writing The Call of the Wild, Buck himself was based on a real dog.
 When London first arrived in Alaska in 1897, he became the tenant of two brothers, Marshall and Louis Whitford Bond.
-Their dog made an impression on London immediately, for they shared the name Jack.
+Their dog made an immediate impression on London, for they shared the name Jack.

 London’s experiences in the Klondike Gold Rush were not his only inspiration for The Call of the Wild.
 He also was "influenced" by the nonfiction book My Dogs in Northland by Egerton R. Young.
-Young was a priest in Canada and traveled around by dog sled.
+Young was a Canadian priest who traveled via dog sled.
 In his book, Young provides a detailed account of a variety of dog breeds replete with adorable chapter titles like “Cassar, The Clever Rascal” and “Cuppy, The Beautiful Newfoundland.”